codus/codelog/README.md

 ## Setup

-After the installation run the following command to generate the `changelogs` folder structure and the `template.yml` file:
+After the installation run the following command to generate the `changelogs` folder structure and the `release_template.yml` and `changelog_template.md.erb` files:

 ``` bash
 $ codelog setup
 ```

-The `template.yml` file will be used to create a new change file.
+The `release_template.yml` file will be used to create a new change file.
 Change files from `unreleased` folder will compose the next release file when generated.
 You should populate this template with the sections and topic examples desired for describe the current release that will be later added in the `CHANGELOG.md` file.
 The template can be as the following example: